 (Shinobi III review – 1999)

 I always made it a point to respect someone else’s work, this meant not just taking time to play (or listen) before making up my mind, but never really insulting anyone in the review.
-Sure, I might have used some bitter sarcasm every once in a while in my music reviews, or said things like “I seriously recommend switching careers”, then again I was barely 20, but still always tried to offer constructive criticism.
+Sure, I might have used some bitter sarcasm every once in a while in my music reviews, or said things like “I seriously recommend switching careers”, then again I was barely 20, but most times I always tried to offer constructive criticism.

 Damiano the editor-in-chief